 I grew up exploring Yosemite Valley and the Eastern Sierra Nevada Mountains in California, from fly fishing in my younger years to backpacking into its high peaks later on.
 Personally, I’ve always enjoyed the photographic works of Galen Rowell and Ansel Adams.
 Much of my early landscape photography echoes influences of both.

 Knowing how to prepare is the first step.
-Its easy to want all of the “gotta have” latest technology before you take the first step.
+It’s easy to want all of the “gotta have” latest technology before you take the first step.
 Camera options are limitless and most digital camera equipment available these last few years will do the trick in competent hands.
 Learn the basics of camera form and function first.
-As I mentioned earlier, many newcomers tend to put the cart before the horse because the programed green modes work so well.
-Many don’t feel they need to know more, until they have a desire to take their photography to the next creative level.
+As I mentioned earlier, many newcomers tend to put the cart before the horse because the programmed green modes work so well.
+Many don’t feel they need to know more until they have a desire to take their photography to the next creative level.

 I strongly suggest a private mentor or someone you feel comfortable with so you can create successful landscape photography.